Skip to main content

 2) Small shops and cambios, which are kinda like small boutique shops for these types of services.
 Be aware that “tourist traps” like the transportation hubs still may apply, so this refers to more within villages and towns than meccas.
 I cover the way to approach this a bit more in the final section.

-3) An ATM.
+3) An Italian ATM: The fastest and easiest way to get Euro is to simply use your debit card at an ATM when you’ve arrived in Italy.
 But not any ATM, because there’s naturally a caveat for that too!

 • You want to make sure the ATM is bank-affiliated (bancomat).
 Bancomats affiliated with one of the main banks in Italy do not charge fees.
 You will get the established government exchange rate without a commission fee, assuming you are using the ATM to withdrawal funds from your US checking account.
-You absolutely should avoid independent ATMs.
+You absolutely should avoid independent ATMs, the most popular being EURONET.
 You know the type…the little ones you see in corners of random liquor stores and such.
 The fees from independent ATMs can be simply disgusting.

 • One thing you don’t want to use an ATM for is withdrawing cash off a credit card.
 This isn’t across the board, as their are a number of credit cards tailored to international travelers, but generally speaking credit card companies do one thing well: make money, usually with unproportionate fees–like ones for cash advances.